 We can easily identify the cause of this error from its description.
 The Web server (running the Web Site) encountered an unexpected condition that prevented it from fulfilling the request by the client.
 It’s a general determination error message for when a web server encounters some internal error.
-For an instance, the web server could be overloaded and hence unable to handle requests appropriately.
+For instance, the web server could be overloaded and hence unable to handle requests appropriately.

 2. HTTP error 404 – not found

 HTTP error 404 happens when you try to access a resource on a web server (typically a web page) that doesn’t exist.
 The specified directory or file does not exist on the Web server.
-The cause can be a broken link, a mistyped URL, or that the webmaster has moved the requested page to somewhere else or might have been deleted.
+The cause can be a broken link, a mistype URL, or that the webmaster has moved the requested page to somewhere else or might have been deleted.